 Your new business is going well.
 That’s great, obviously, but there’s going to be a point when it becomes a lot to juggle by yourself.
 You’ve got a number of tasks you need to prioritize and it’s just impossible to manage absolutely everything by yourself.
-If you’re posting articles on your website, creating videos, or offering resources like eBooks or infographics – at the same time, trying to get that all that content seen and read – you may find yourself in need of some assistance.
-You’re going to need someone to oversee the content, the writers, when to post what, as well as sharing it all on social media.
+If you’re posting articles on your website, creating videos, or offering resources like eBooks or infographics – at the same time, trying to get all that content seen and read – you may find yourself in need of some assistance.
+You’re going to need someone to oversee the content and the writers, when to post what, as well as sharing it all on social media.
 What you need is a content marketing manager!

 What Does a Content Marketing Manager Do?